dimanikulin/fva/README.md

 Installation must be possible at any target directory but not only in root folder.

 TBD describe dependencies installed along with FVA Software.

 TBD fvaParams.csv

+## Programming Languages
+Now C++ and Python are considered as main languages to implement FVA Software.

+TBD - to describe for which cases C++ and for which Python.

+## Hardware requirements
+TBD

 ## License
-we use 3-rd party code here
-and own licence is TBD
+we use 3-rd party code here TBD link and own licence is TBD

 # Dependencies